dragoonsouls/DEFF-Basic-Unpacker/README.md

 example: C:\loddump\deff.bin

 the tool will provide some useful information about the file.
-Such size in Bytes, number of folders, subfolders and number of files!. also it will create a folder in the same DEFF file folder, where the files are unpacked!.
+Such as size in Bytes, number of folders, subfolders and number of files!. also it will create a folder in the same DEFF file folder, where the files are unpacked!.